waiyulam/Java-Notes/README.md

   -  [ ] [Tushar Roy's Dynamic Programing Playlist](https://www.youtube.com/playlist?list=PLrmLmBdmIlpsHaNTPP_jHHDx_os9ItYXr)
   -  [ ] [Video no.46 to no.60 from Abdul Bari Algorithm's Playlist](https://www.youtube.com/playlist?list=PLDN4rrl48XKpZkf03iYFl-O29szjTrs_O)

 I find Abdul bari's tutorial more effective and easy to follow.
 His style to teach students is quite exceptional.
-Suppose you are studying *Longest Common Subsequence*.
+Suppose you are studying *Longest Common Subsequence*
 1. **understand the question** really good
 2. try to **solve a small problem** of the main problem
 3. try to solve a bit big problem with the help of solution and see if you can **find any formula/pattern**
 4. if you can't find any then read **is discussion/solution(only algorithm not code)** and try to **code it up** after understanding
 5. If still doesn't work for you then **watch the video of that topic from the playlist i have mentioned** and try hard this time to understand and visualize the algorithm.
 6. You solved a DP Question!
 Yahoo!.

 #### Memoization
   -  [ ] [DP & Memoization](https://www.youtube.com/watch?v=P8Xa2BitN3I&t=13s)